Perseid Meteor Shower 2026: When and How to Watch

 Mark Your Calendars

-See a schedule of ALL major meteor showers on our Meteor Shower Calendar page.
+See a schedule of all major meteor showers on our Meteor Shower Calendar page.

 About The Author